 - Standardization of company procedures and practices pertaining to maintenance

-Given how important preventive maintenance is for fleets and the sheer number of companies operating vehicles and various other types of equipment, it comes as no surprise that the PM software market is quite crowded.
-With so many players in that space, it is important to plan properly by asking the right questions:
+Given how important preventive maintenance is for fleets, combined with the vast number of companies operating an equally vast array of vehicles and other types of equipment, it comes as no surprise, the PM software market has many trying to fill the need.
+Therefore, it is important to plan properly by asking the right questions:

 - What are the potential supplier’s credentials/experience?

 - Can the system be customized to meet specific requirements?